 “Your Word is a lamp to guide my FEET and a light to my path.”
 Psalm 119:105

-Jameka is a fifth year company member from Abbeville, AL. She apprenticed with PRJ in 2014 and performed in SOAR.
+Jameka is a sixth year company member from Abbeville, AL. She apprenticed with PRJ in 2014 and performed in SOAR.
 With hard work and training, she was awarded the spot of a Company Member for the past five seasons.
 She worked for the Southeast Alabama Medical Center’s Child Development Center for five years.
 She is also the Director of Dance at Northview Christian Church, and she has been a part of this ministry for twelve years now.
 She has choreographed for Be U: Beautifully Unique non-profit and also was an assistant coached for the Onyx Stars Dance Center.
 She has recently been exploring her love for Musical Theatre and is involved with Southeast Alabama Community Theatre.
 Jameka teaches PRJ outreach classes at Selma Street Elementary School, Cloverdale Elementary School, and Vaughn Blumberg Center.
 She is also a teacher at the Patti Rutland Jazz Dance Center.

 “If you want something you’ve never had, you have to do something you’ve never done!”